-Legally speaking, a merger involves the combination of two companies into a single business organization, while acquisitions are derived from the term “acquire,” which means buying or purchasing a company to the extent of taking over.
+Legally speaking, a merger involves a combination of two companies into a single business organization, while an acquisition is derived from the term “acquire,” which means buying or purchasing a company to the extent of taking over.

-The first step to executing an acquisition is to have a particular goal in mind.
+The first step to execute an acquisition is to have a particular goal in mind.
 It is essential to have a clear picture of what you want to get from the acquisition.
-The initial interest generally involves tax advantages:
+The initial interest generally involves the following tax advantages:

 Depending on the type of acquisition, two types of synergies exist:

-1. If one company acquires a competitor, it is referred to as horizontal acquisition.
+1. If one company acquires a competitor, it is referred to as a horizontal acquisition.

 • Management-The acquirer can improve the management of another company.